Radllaufer/js-projects/README.md

 #### PrimeGenerator - Personal Project

 Generates a list of all prime numbers in a given range.
+It accepts values from 1 and higher.